observablehq/plot/docs/interactions/pointer.md

 ```
 :::

-One-dimensional is in fact weighted two-dimensional: _e.g._, stacked layers, multi-series line.
-Below, even though the pointerX transform is used and hence the closest point in *x* is chosen, *y* is used to “break ties” between series, such that you can focus different series by moving the mouse vertically.
+“One-dimensional pointing” is a slight misnomer: the pointerX and pointerY transforms consider distance in both dimensions, but the distance is weighted by a factor of 100 to the dominant dimension.
+Below, the pointerX transform is applied to a multi-series line chart; the closest point in *x* is chosen, while *y* is used to “break ties” such that you can focus different series by moving the mouse vertically.

-- It’s effectively a stretched Voronoi diagram (but really it’s a linear scan)

 :::plot defer
 ```js